Hitcents/unity3d-standards/filestruct.md

 ```
 Assets /
   Animations
-  Art
+  Art /
+    Materials
   Editor
+  Fonts
   Models
   Music
+  Physic Materials
-  Prefabs
+  Prefabs /
+    * More folders here for organization *
   Scenes
   Sounds
   Scripts /
     * More folders here for organization *
+  Shaders
+  Terrains
 ```

-Additional folders may be in here depending on the project, such as `NGUI`.
+Additional folders may be in here depending on the project, such as `NGUI` or `Standard Assets`.

 If you have files in the wrong folder, happy Slapsgiving.